pphila/mr-robogers-indproj/TEST.md

 Test: "It will return 'Won't you be my neighbor?' when it recognizes the number 3."
 Code: const roboNum = "3"
-Expected Output: "Won't you be my neighbor?"
+Expected Output: |"Beep!
+Boop!
+Won't you be my neighbor?"

 Test: "It will return a string of responses according to the number entered."
 Code: const roboNum = "5";